MATTUTINO: Isabel Hede, Gemma Kneale & Georgina Lewis

 This program's centrepiece is the ferocious and intensely romantic Piano Trio of Clara Schumann, which is regarded by many as her most mature work.
 Clara wrote the work in 1846, at the age of 25, after giving birth to her fourth child.
 The work was intended to be dedicated to her friend and fellow composer Fanny Mendelssohn-Hensel, but Fanny died before its completion, and the work has no dedication.

-Bookending the trio is David Lang's 'wed', from a larger body of work called 'memory pieces'.
-Stuart Greenbaum's '800 million heartbeats' grapples with this nominal number, which is attributed to a creature's lifespan, acting as "a heightened metaphor for life, measured in heartbeats, and the journey that fill its course".
-The program comes to a close with an arrangement of the sumptuous art-song 'After a Dream' by French romantic composer Gabriel Fauré.
+This program's centrepiece is the ferocious and intensely romantic Piano Trio of Clara Schumann, which is regarded by many as her most mature work.
+From the opposite side of the spectrum, David Lang’s 'wed', from his 'memory pieces', is a haunting ode to joy and looming sadness, while Stuart Greenbaum's '800 million heartbeats' grapples with the nominal number attributed to a creature's lifespan.
+The concept and the work act as "a heightened metaphor for life, measured in heartbeats, and the journeys that fill its course".
+The program opens with an arrangement of the sumptuous art-song 'After a Dream' by French romantic master of melody Gabriel Fauré.

 Mattutino is our monthly Sunday morning concert series.